lemoncheesecake/lemoncheesecake/doc/index.rst

 lemoncheesecake: a functional test framework for Python
 =======================================================

-lemoncheesecake makes reporting feature the first class citizen while providing modern test features such as fixtures and matchers.
+lemoncheesecake makes reporting the first class citizen while providing modern test features such as fixtures and matchers.

-Here is an example of test:
+Here is a test example:

 .. code-block:: python